How to Replace the Battery on a Mercedes-Benz | C-class W203 W209

 - Always check the size, AMPs, and volts of the new battery compared to the old battery.

-- After disconnecting the terminals, use a wire brush and carefully clean off the battery terminals to ensure no major corrosion.
+- After disconnecting the terminals, use a wire brush to carefully clean them and ensure there is no significant corrosion.

 - Do not leave the key in the ignition while you replace your Mercedes-Benz C CLK battery.
-This can cause problems to the EIS module, and the vehicle may not start.
+This can cause problems with the EIS module, and the vehicle may not start.

 - Once the vehicle starts, ESP and ABS lights may come on.
 This is due to the steering angle sensor needing calibration.
 To reset the steering angle sensor, start the engine and turn the steering wheel to the left and right several times.

-- Synchronize the sunroof and windows by pressing the button and keeping it pressed for an additional five seconds after the window/sunroof reaches fully open and closed positions.
+- Synchronize the sunroof and windows by pressing the button and keeping it pressed for five seconds after the window/sunroof reaches fully open and closed positions.

 We hope you find the Mercedes-Benz C / CLK Battery Replacement Guide / W203 W209 guide helpful.
 Check these troubleshooting and repair guides for more help on your Mercedes-Benz.